 - Be RESPECTFUL to everyone.
-This includes being considerate, kind, helpful, friendly - Avoid being RUDE.
-You represent where you come and "what you project is what you reflect..." - Be PATIENT - Dress appropriately when conducting business in official locations, e.g., municipal buildings, banks, government agencies, et al.
+This includes being considerate, kind, helpful, and friendly - Avoid being RUDE.
+You represent where you come from and "what you project is what you reflect..." - Be PATIENT.
+In Costa Rica, everything happens SLOWLY!! - Dress appropriately when conducting business in official locations, e.g., municipal buildings, banks, and government agencies, et al.